fxmarty/Anki-Known-Kanji-Updater/README.md

 Now, you can launch this add-on from the "Tools" menu to update the "knownKanji" field whenever you want, depending on the kanji you added to your kanji deck!

+## To do

+The way to access the Anki decks database is far far from ideal, feel free to improve if you want.

 ## License

 This project is licensed under the GNU GPL v3.0 License - see the [LICENSE.md](LICENSE.md) file for details.